+I serve as assistant professor of 20th- and 21st-Century American Fiction and Film at New Mexico State University.
 I hold a Ph.D. in English Language and Literature, with a Graduate Certificate in Gender and Sexuality Studies, from the University of Chicago.
 From 2013 to 2017 I was a Social Sciences and Humanities Research Council of Canada Doctoral Fellow, and from 2016 to 2018 a Residential Fellow in the University of Chicago’s Center for the Study of Gender and Sexuality.
-Starting fall 2018, I will serve as Assistant Professor of 20th- and 21st-Century American Fiction and Film at New Mexico State University.

-My teaching and research interests include 20th- and 21st-century North American fiction, nonfiction, poetry, film, and television; avant-gardes; minoritarian aesthetics; theories of embodiment; ecology and environment; history of feminism; French continental philosophy; and gender and sexuality studies.
+My areas of research include 20th- and 21st-century North American fiction, nonfiction, poetry, film, and television; autobiography; the avant-gardes; minoritarian aesthetics; feminist, queer, and trans politics, theory, and aesthetics; embodiment; ecology and the environment; and French continental philosophy.